OAGi/Score/docs/test_cases/TestSuite42.md

 ### Test Assertion:

 #### Test Assertion #42.2.1
-The "Business Term Assignment" menu under BIE menu should open the page titled with "Business Term Assignment".
+The "Business Term Assignment" menu should open the page titled with "Business Term Assignment".

 #### Test Assertion #42.2.2
 On Business Term Assignment page, the end user can view all the business terms with assignments.